deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 description: "This article describes how to implement a simple and efficient regular expression engine following the Thompson's construction algorithm."
 ---

 Understanding and using regular expressions properly is a valuable skill when it comes to text processing.
-Due to their declarative yet idiomatic syntax, they have always been a source of confusion (even [anxiety](https://stackoverflow.com/questions/172303/is-there-a-regular-expression-to-detect-a-valid-regular-expression)) amongst software developers.
-In this article, we'll implement a simple and efficient regular expression engine.
+Due to their declarative yet idiomatic syntax, regular expressions can sometimes be a source of confusion (even [anxiety](https://stackoverflow.com/questions/172303/is-there-a-regular-expression-to-detect-a-valid-regular-expression)) amongst software developers.
+In this article, we'll implement a simple and efficient regex.
 We'll define the syntax of our regular expressions, learn how to parse them and build our recognizer.
 First, we'll briefly cover some theoretical foundations.

 ## Finite Automata
 In informal terms a **finite automation** (or **finite state machine**) an abstract machine that  has states and transitions between the states.
 It is always in one of its states and while it reads an input it switches from state to state.
 It has a start state and can have one or more end (accepting) states.